About the HSF website

 In the front-matter (but not in the text itself), you need to replace any & characters (which has a special meaning in HTML) by &.
 This is particularly important for the title attribute.

-The recommended way to host a collaborative note book, e.g. for taking meeting minutes is to use CodiMD, which is a collaborative ediitng tool utilising Markdown directly.
+The recommended way to host a collaborative note book, e.g. for taking meeting minutes (live notes), is to use a collaborative editing tool utilising Markdown directly.
 This makes it trivial to move the content into the HSF website for archiving.

 We find that recycling the same document for a series of meetings is extremely useful as the live notes link can be copied and cloned from one meeting to the next.